[Webinar]: See how SecureW2 + Okta continuously verify certificate trust and enforce policies in real time.

 1. Log in to the JoinNow Management Portal.

-3. In the Certificate Authorities section, click the Download link for the Root CA, and Intermediate CA issued to your organization (refer to the Creating an Intermediate CA for Mosyle SCEP Gateway Integration section).
+3. In the Certificate Authorities section, click the Download link for the Root CA and Intermediate CA issued to your organization (see the Creating an Intermediate CA for Mosyle SCEP Gateway Integration section).

 Exporting RADIUS Root CA